spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 ## Configure DNS for the OIDC Discovery Provider REST API

 SPIRE OIDC Discovery Provider provides a REST API to serve OIDC discovery documents.
 Configure DNS to make the domain hosting the OIDC Discovery Provider publicly resolvable, such as by an A record or CNAME.
 In the YAML files set up for this tutorial, replace MY\_DISCOVERY\_DOMAIN with the FQDN of the DNS hostname that you create.
+Although this page should contain all the info you need to run this tutorial, the OIDC Discovery Provider configuration file format is described on [GitHub](https://github.com/spiffe/spire/tree/master/support/oidc-discovery-provider).

 ## Create OIDC Discovery Provider Configmap